This article explains SSProtect Licensing.

 Licenses and Seats

 An SSProtect License applies to an Individual Account or an Organization.
 The License manages the set of component services available to associated Users (Accounts).

 Seats are a part of the License, and they are associated with Accounts to enable Licensed functionality.
 The Seat Count is determined by the License.

 Seats can be dynamically attached to/ detached from Accounts within an SSProtect Organization, allowing you to make efficient use of Licensed resources while team dynamics change.
 You can, for example, disassociate a Seat from an Account that is Disabled, then re-apply the Seat to another Account you dynamically enable.
 This allows you to apply your License to contract resources and temporary workers, even when they are not formally employed by the License holder.

 Details are further clarified in related sections that follow.

 IMPORTANT: Changes to a License apply to all Accounts in an Organization.

 SSProtect supports different License Types for accounting, pricing, and general capabilities.
-These include Employee, Trial, Researcher, Journalist, Partner, Promotional, and Customer Licenses.
-When downloading software for Trial use, Accounts are initially assigned Trial Licenses.
-The License Type can be changed at anytime since your KODiAC Cloud Services operator (ISP) manages the License Type and Period (below).
+These include Employee, Trial, Researcher, Journalist, Partner, Promotional, Customer, ISP, and AWS Licenses.
+When downloading software for evaluation, Accounts/ Organizations are Licensed with Trial Licenses.
+Note that the License Type can be changed by your KODiAC Cloud Services operator (ISP) at any time.